-If you heard a collective roar on August 23, that was every comic fan in the world hearing about yet another exciting batch of Marvel shows hitting Disney+ down the line thanks to new announcements made at Disney’s D23 Expo.
-In addition to Moon Knight and Ms. Marvel, the company also announced a She-Hulk series!
-If you’re wondering why there was so much excitement surrounding the woman also known as Jennifer Walters, we’ve got you covered.
+Marvel Comics and MCU fans continue to have plenty to be excited about with the growing batch of Marvel shows scheduled for Disney+ and in addition to Moon Knight and Ms. Marvel, the company has also announced a live-action She-Hulk series!
+If you’re wondering why there was so much buzz surrounding the woman also known as Jennifer Walters, we’ve got you covered.

-Over the nearly 40 years of her history, She-Hulk has made a name for herself.
-Sure, she started out as the lawyer cousin of Bruce Banner who Hulked out after a blood transfusion, but since then she’s blazed her own path in comics, one that often pokes fun at the medium itself and even its fans.
+Over the 40 years of her history, She-Hulk has made a name for herself.
+Sure, she started out as the lawyer cousin of Bruce Banner, who first Hulked out after a blood transfusion, but since then she’s blazed her own path in comics, one that often pokes fun at the medium itself and even its fans.

 Debuting in 1980’s The Savage She-Hulk #1, Stan Lee and John Buscema introduced readers to Walters when her cousin Bruce showed up for a visit.
 While on a drive, she explained her latest case which revolved around a man being framed for murder by a mob boss.
 When she pulled into her driveway, she was shot by hoods looking to stop her investigation.